proge-software/DevCamp/HOL/dotnet/04-devops-ci/README.md

 In this hands-on lab, you learned how to:

-* Create a VSTS Git repository that you utilized to synchronize your source code on your machine and in the cloud.
+* Create a ADO Git repository that you utilized to synchronize your source code on your machine and in the cloud.
-* Add your code to the VSTS Git repository.
+* Add your code to the ADO Git repository.
 * Create a Continuous Integration pipeline that you used to automatically compile your application and create packages for deployment anytime code is checked into the repository.
-* Deploy a built application to an Azure Web App from VSTS and thus automating the final steps of your deployment process.
+* Deploy a built application to an Azure Web App from ADO and thus automating the final steps of your deployment process.

 After completing this module, you can continue on to Module 5: ARM.